Beertoni/Beertoni/README.md

 ### Hi there 👋

-⚡ dev in Java with InteliJ IDEA / Eclipse ⚡<br />
+⚡ Hi, I'm a Full Stack developer! ⚡<br />
-👾 Java / InteliJ / flutter/ Docker / Kotlin / Spring / JSP / JSTL / JDBC / Servlet / Scriptlet / JavaScript / PostGreSQL 👾
+👾 Java / InteliJ / Flutter/ Docker / Kotlin / Spring / MySql / ReactJS / JavaScript / PostGreSQL 👾

+### A little about myself

+My name is Gustavo Henrique Bertoni, I am 19 years old and I started to develop in February 2020.
+I'm passionate about technology and I'm always looking to evolve and stand out in what I do :p

 ### Connect with me: